psobusiak/applover-pgf/paths/core/android.md

       - level: 4
         criteria:
           - "Writes exemplary code others strive to imitate"
-          - "Builds and maintains complex, reusable, well-documented Custom Views for internal company use and teaches others about their use-cases"
+          - "When needed, builds and maintains complex, reusable, well-documented Custom Views for internal company use and teaches others about their use-cases.
+Knows the alternatives not to overuse them"
           - "Knows how to configure CI/CD solutions for Android using lint tools (Danger & Detekt) and makes informed choices about lint rules."
           - "Know when and how to use instrumented tests in more demanding projects"
           - "Coordinates major refactorings of existing projects"
           - "Is proficient within Gradle build scripts"
-          - "Implements complicated use-cases regarding paged lists."
+          - "Implements complicated use-cases regarding paged lists"
           - "Coordinates a company-wide switch to a new approach/framework/architecture endorsed by Google or otherwise more suitable to our use-case"
           - "Debugs complex multi-source issues and provides comprehensive solutions to them"
+          - "Has working knowledge of GraphQL (e.g. with Apollo-Android) to generate code and consume GraphQL API"
+          - "Has working knowledge implementing hardware-related solutions (e.g. MediaCodec, Camera2Api or various HALs)"
+          - "Has working knowledge of integrating with NDK libraries"
       - level: 5
         criteria:
           - "Proactively prepares the codebase to new Android system requirements or new features only available in newer versions of the system."
           - "Mastered the act of translating client requirements/visions into concrete Android featuresets"
           - "Has a good knowledge of iOS platform to facilitate easier communication/rewrites between the platforms. "
           - "Is an active member of open-source community, reporting issues, and potentially contributing to frequently used 3rd-party Android libraries, such as UI components"
-          - "Has hands-on experience with some of the “Nice to have” skills and other optional tools and domain-specific solutions"
+          - "Has hands-on experience with some optional tools and domain-specific solutions in a wide variety of projects"
           - "Has practical commercial experience with hybrid techstack, be it Flutter, React Native or otherwise"

 ---